‘Paladins’ Gets In On ‘PUBG’ Action with ‘Battlegrounds’ Game Mode

 Paladins: Battlegrounds will take the roster of more than 30 heroes and make them available in a 100-player free-for-all match on a map 300 times larger than the largest current Paladins map.
 Battlegrounds will share many of the same features as other battle royale shooters like PUBG and Fortnite Battle Royale.
 This includes an encroaching circle to force players together, supply drops, and loot scattered throughout various structures.

-The main hook is the use of heroes in Paladins: Battlegrounds.
+The main hook is the use of heroes teamed up in squads in Paladins: Battlegrounds.
 The number of players compared to the number of available characters obviously necessitates that some characters will be played more than once during a match.
 Horses will also be available to help players quickly travel to different points on the map.
 The mounts were a fast-mode of travel when Paladins was first released in alpha but largely removed after Hi-Rez shrank the maps.

 Things to pay attention to in Paladins: Battlegrounds include how the microtransaction and loot box system will work within the mode.
 Hi-Rez Studios has taken a tremendous amount of heat from the Paladins community over the Cards Unbound update.
 Will the same card-based hero upgrade mechanics be applied to Battlegrounds or will the developer stick to a cosmetic-only approach?

 Another question include what kind of gear will drop during a Paladins: Battlegrounds match?
 The game’s heroes are already decked out in weapons and abilities.
 Will these all transfer over or only a selection?

-Will squads be supported?
+The decision to base Paladins: Battlegrounds matches around squads is a wise one given the class-based nature of the heroes.
+This means squads can mix it up to find the right balance between tanks, offensive, assassins, and support classes to win.

 PUBG creator Brendan Greene and the executives at Bluehole had previously mentioned that they expect other studios to develop their own battle royale-style games.
 While some of Greene’s arguments are about being very protective of a genre he helped start years ago as mods to ArmA 2, he’s also expressed the hope that other games have their own unique take and not be a straight carbon copy.